rvveber/nixos-config/README.md

 If you'd like to enable development features in general, you'll need to add the `module/add/software/development.nix` module to your hosts default.nix.

 Then, the various tools to assist development with nix, will be loaded automatically when you enter the directory where you cloned this repository.

-### Future
-This repository is ever evolving, so if you have certain requests featurewise, don't hesitate to create issues.
-I try to keep it minimal, but i'm also using it for myself, in the future i'll create a second repository that acts as pure boilerplate and will be even more minimal than now.